CrespoAlvarezAbdon/CrespoAlvarezAbdon/README.md

 Looking to collaborate on: front-end or back-end software development, primarily focused around machine learning, data processing and web services.

 Actually developing a custom voxel engine with pseudo-infinite terrain generation in my free time.
-I will upload the first version to a public GitHub repository once I can achieve decent performance with complete terrain generation and manipulation.
+I have uploaded the first public version of the code.
+When everything is more stable I will think about releasing compiled versions of the code for Windows 10 and Ubuntu 20.04.

 Non-native B2 English speaker.